Cratis/Samples/Library/README.md

 # 📚 Library

-This sample is a "make believe" Library system.
+This sample shows how a Library system could be built using the entire Cratis Stack.
 The intention of the sample is to show the entire Cratis Stack at work and how you set up an application that has both a frontend and a backend and how we see that fitting together.

+It also shows how we think about structure and "Vertical Slices" - in fact, more like just "Slices".

 ## 📚 Cratis Stack